 For regular notices of dates of our upcoming courses, please follow and like our Facebook Page

 This is a course comprising printed and online study materials, two days of Ground School (theory) training, our review and feedback for your Operations Manual (OM), and a practical Flight Operations Assessment (FOA).

 PART 1 - Preparatory Study

-Once you have enrolled on the course we will send to you a Course Handbook.
+Once you have enrolled on the course we will send to you a Course Handbook in your choice of either English or Chinese.
 This covers all the subjects in the theory side of the course.
 You will also be given access to the UAV Academy Online Student Portal where you will find additional background reading and a library of past examination questions.

 PART 2 – Ground School